fluxsense/Fluxsense-client-CS2/README.md

 - inject the cheat STRICTLY during a closed game, I don't know why, but the game will start to lag a lot if it is injected during an open game, in this case I specifically made sure that the loader closes cs in order to avoid crashes, lags, etc., the loader opens cs2 itself and injects the cheat
 - I do not recommend playing with aimbot on the official valve servers, this may lead to a ban, I am not responsible for this, play at your own risk.
 - after successful injection, you can safely open the menu on F2, in the future I will add support for INSERT buttons, but for now it will be F2 for convenience

+Note:
+- This modification is a prototype and may be further improved!
+If you have any questions, please send me a private message on the Telegram channel t.me/fluxsense – I don't maintain anything else outside of that channel, so all updates will be posted there!